bincrafters/bincrafters.github.io/_posts/2017-11-20-Continuous-Integration-Sponsorship.md

 For paid plans on each of these services which would increase our concurrent build capacity in a meaningful way, we will need approximately $750 USD each month.
 We don't expect any single organization to contribute this amount.
 Instead we are hoping to find several organizations who can commit to smaller monthly contributions.

 ## In Return for Contribution
-We want to show appreciation for any amount of financial support, so we have added a section on the "About" page on our blog to feature and promote such sponsors.
+We want to show appreciation for any amount of financial support, so we have added a section on [the About page on our blog](https://bincrafters.github.io/about/) to feature, thank, and promote such sponsors.
 As with any charitable donation, the idea behind showcasing sponsors publicly is that it might help bring positive attention to those sponsors, and possibly even business.